Random interlacements and amenability: The disconnected phase

 \subsection{Disconnectedness when $u$ is small}

-We now collect the results of previous sections in order to obtain the almost sure disconnectedness of random interlacements at low levels for a large class of non-amenable graphs of bounded degree.
-Before, recall the definitions of the spectral radius $\rho$ in \eqref{spectraldef} and the capacity in \eqref{eq:capeq}.
+We now collect the results of previous sections in order to obtain the almost sure disconnectedness of random interlacements at low levels for a large class of nonamenable graphs of bounded degree.
+Before, recall the definitions of the spectral radius $\rho$ in (\ref{spectraldef}) and the capacity in~(\ref{eqcapeq}). \begin{theorem} Consider a nonamenable graph $G$ with degree bounded by $\Delta< \infty$.
+Then